 - Presuming that not regard it to be a plunder to be equal to God is that Jesus had no problem being equal with God.
 In context, this makes no sense whatsoever since Paul’s point is to show the Philippians how to humble themselves and serve as Jesus served his God.

-- Taking Paul’s words to say that verse 6 indicates that Jesus did not regard “clinging to” equality with God.
-However, that would mean the incarnate Jesus was not equal to God which they deny.
+- Taking Paul’s words to say that in verse 6, Jesus did not regard “clinging to” equality with God.
+However, that would mean the incarnate Jesus was not equal to God, which they deny.

 - Presuming that “taking the form of a servant” means “adding a human nature” to himself.
 The words “becoming in the likeness of men,” or “coming to be in the likeness of men” qualify the expression “taking the form of a servant.”
 In context, the likeness of men is contrasted with the form of God.
 The Greek word here is saying that Jesus came into his existence in the likeness of humans.